AnmayG/AnmayG/README.md

 - My website can be found at https://anmayg.github.io/

 #### DISCLAIMERS
 I am using this GitHub account to store school and test projects alongside portfolio projects.
-Please read the description to distinguish between them, or visit my [website](https://anmayg.github.io/) to see my full portfolio.
+While they should be private, please read the description to distinguish between them, or visit my [website](https://anmayg.github.io/) to see my full portfolio.